 Provision Requirement ACMA finding and reasons 7(1)(a) A carriage service provider, that offers to supply telecommunications products to consumers under a consumer contract must establish a complaints handling process that includes the minimum requirements for consumer complaints handling.
-Telstra has contravened paragraph 7(1)(a) by failing to include the minimum requirements for consumer complaints handling in the CHP as set out below.
-8(1) A complaints handling process must: 8(1)(b) be made available to the public on the carriage service provider's website in a concise form that sets out the minimum requirements for complaints handling referred to in The CHP did not refer to all of the matters set out in paragraphs (d) to (m) and section 9 and 10, namely: - paragraph 8(1)(k); - paragraph 8(1)(m);
+Vividwireless has contravened paragraph 7(1)(a) by failing to include the minimum requirements for consumer complaints handling in the CHP as set out below.
+8(1) A complaints handling process must: 8(1)(b) be made available to the public on the carriage service provider's website in a concise form that sets out the minimum requirements for complaints handling referred to in The CHP did not set out all the matters referred to in paragraphs (d) to (m) and section 9 and 10, namely: - paragraph 8(1)(d);